-- Contracting authorities shall exclude an economic operator from participation in a procurement procedure where they have established, by verifying in accordance with Articles 57 to 58, or are otherwise aware that that economic operator has been the subject of a conviction by final judgment for one of the following reasons: - (a) participation in a criminal organisation, as defined in Article 2 of Council Framework Decision 2008/841/JHA29; - (b) corruption, as defined in Article 3 of the Convention on the fight against corruption involving officials of the European Communities or officials of Member States of the European Union30 and Article 2(1) of Council Framework Decision 2003/568/JHA31 as well as corruption as defined in the national law of the contracting authority or the economic operator;
+- 1. Contracting authorities shall exclude an economic operator from participation in a procurement procedure where they are aware that that economic operator has been the subject of a conviction by final judgment for one of the following reasons: - (a) participation in a criminal organisation, as defined in Article 2 of Council Framework Decision 2008/841/JHA26; - (b) corruption, as defined in Article 3 of the Convention on the fight against corruption involving officials of the European Communities or officials of Member States of the European Union27 and Article 2(1) of Council Framework Decision 2003/568/JHA28 as well as corruption as defined in the national law of the contracting authority or the economic operator; - (c) fraud within the meaning of Article 1 of the Convention on the protection of the European Communities' financial interests29;

-30 OJ C 195, 25.6.1997, p.
+27 OJ C 195, 25.6.1997, p.
 1.